QuantGen/symDMatrix/README.md

 #### Pending

-    - Add chunk:   function to add one chunk.
+    - addBlock:   function to add one block (e.g., G1q, G1q, ...,Gqq).
     - chol:        A recursive method to compute a cholesky decomposition
     - updateChol:  A method for updating a cholesky when a chunk is added